indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 > Classes should be immutable unless there's a very good reason to make them mutable....If a class cannot be made immutable, limit its mutability as much as possible.

 In Java, we usually [achieve immutability by not providing setters and declaring fields with the `final` keyword](http://www.journaldev.com/129/how-to-create-immutable-class-in-java "How to Create immutable Class in java?").
-In Spring, however, [we usually don't care about immutability because most Spring beans are singletons](https://stackoverflow.com/questions/5732195/mutability-and-spring) with no real state (except the injected dependencies) and, most of the time, we know that we should not mutate a Spring bean.
+In Spring, however, [we usually don't care about immutability because nearly all Spring beans are singletons](https://stackoverflow.com/questions/5732195/mutability-and-spring) with no real state (except the injected dependencies) and, most of the time, we know that we should not mutate a Spring bean.
 Setters are only provided for optional dependencies.

 But I think there's still a benefit from using the `final` keyword in your Spring beans.
 [Readers of the class can clearly distinguish between mandatory (`final`) and optional dependencies (non-`final`)](http://olivergierke.de/2013/11/why-field-injection-is-evil/).